Deploy a .NET Aspire project to Azure Container Apps

 A screenshot of the .NET Aspire project's front end in the browser.

 When you click the "Weather" node in the navigation bar, the front end web container app makes a call to the apiservice container app to get data.
-The front end's output will be cached using the redis container app and the .NET Aspire Redis Output Caching component.
+The front end's output will be cached using the redis container app and the .NET Aspire Redis Output Caching integration.
 As you refresh the front end a few times, you'll notice that the weather data is cached.
 It will update after a few seconds.

 Deploy the .NET Aspire Dashboard